Member Organizations

 The CCEAU is a voluntary association comprised of accountants, economists, and business administration professionals in Uruguay.
 There are also state and provincial level professional associations affiliated with the CCEAU.

-The CCEAU, the oldest accounting association in South America, provides training on accounting and auditing standards, sets ethical requirements for its members, represents and promotes the accountancy profession, and is recognized as a technical resource and a contributor to accounting and auditing standard-setting in Uruguay.
+The CCEAU provides training on accounting and auditing standards, sets ethical requirements for its members, represents and promotes the accountancy profession, and is recognized as a technical resource and a contributor to accounting and auditing standard-setting in Uruguay.
 In addition, the CCEAU investigates and disciplines its members in cases of misconduct.

-In addition to being an IFAC Member, the CCEAU is a member of the Inter-American Accounting Association and the Group of Latin American Accounting Standard Setters.
+In addition to being an IFAC Member, the CCEAU is a member of the Inter-American Accounting Association and the Integration Committee Europe—Latin America, and a member of the Group of Latin-American Accounting Standard Setters.

 Adoption of International Standards